OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

                             then []
                             else (f (hd lst))::(map (f, (tl lst)));

 What does ML infer about this function?
+What does the keyword *rec* mean?

 Type Inferencing Problem 1
 --------------------------